Secure CheckoutPersonal information is secured with SSL technology.

-Dr. Ayman El-Baz is a Professor, University Scholar, and Chair of the Bioengineering Department at the University of Louisville, KY.
-Dr. El-Baz earned his bachelor's and master's degrees in electrical engineering in 1997 and 2001, respectively.
+Dr. El-Baz is a Professor, University Scholar, and Chair of the Bioengineering Department at the University of Louisville, KY.
+Dr. El-Baz earned his bachelor's and master’s degrees in Electrical Engineering in 1997 and 2001, respectively.
 He earned his doctoral degree in electrical engineering from the University of Louisville in 2006.
 In 2009, Dr. El-Baz was named a Coulter Fellow for his contributions to the field of biomedical translational research.
-He has 15 years of hands-on experience in the fields of bio-imaging modeling and non-invasive computer-assisted diagnosis systems.
-He has authored or coauthored more than 450 publications including 105 journals, 15 books, 50 book chapters, 175 refereed-conference papers, 100 abstracts, and 15 US patents.
+Dr. El-Baz has 15 years of hands-on experience in the fields of bio-imaging modeling and non-invasive computer-assisted diagnosis systems.
+He has authored or coauthored more than 450 technical articles (105 journals, 15 books, 50 book chapters, 175 refereed-conference papers, 100 abstracts, and 15 US patents).

-Professor, University Scholar and Chair, Bioengineering Department, University of Louisville, KY, USA
+Professor, University Scholar, and Chair of the Bioengineering Department, University of Louisville, USA

-Dr. Jasjit Suri, PhD, MBA, Fellow AIMBE is an innovator, visionary, scientist, and internationally known world leader.
-Dr. Suri received the Director General’s Gold medal in 1980 and the Fellow of American Institute of Medical and Biological Engineering, awarded by the National Academy of Sciences, Washington DC, in 2004.
-He has published over 650 peer-reviewed articles and has over 100 innovations and trademarks.
-He has author or co-authored over 45 books.
-He is currently Chairman of Global Biomedical Technologies, Inc., Roseville, CA, and is on the board of AtheroPoint, Roseville, CA, a company dedicated to atherosclerosis imaging for early screening for stroke and cardiovascular monitoring.
+Dr. Jasrit Suri, PhD, MBA, Fellow AIMBE is an innovator, visionary, scientist, and an internationally known world leader.
+Dr. Suri received the Director General’s Gold medal in 1980 and the Fellow of American Institute of Medical and Biological Engineering, awarded by the National Academy of Sciences, Washington DC in 2004.
+He has published over 650 peer reviewed articles and has over 100 innovations/trademarks.
+He has author/co-authored over 45 books.
+He is currently Chairman of Global Biomedical Technologies, Inc., Roseville, CA, and is on the board of AtheroPoint, Roseville, CA, a company dedicated to Atherosclerosis Imaging for early screening for stroke and cardiovascular monitoring.
 He has held positions as a chairman of IEEE Denver section and advisor board member to healthcare industries and several universities in USA and abroad.

-Chairman of Global Biomedical Technologies, Inc., Roseville, CA, USA
+Chairman of Global Biomedical Technologies, Inc.; Board Member, AtheroPoint, Roseville, CA, USA